EvanZhong0726/Chat-Server/README.md

 - Owner cannot kick himself out
 - Owner cannot leave the room, disabled button
 - A scrollable chat log panel

+Need to install node.js for the program to run